Theta criterion

 Being a constraint on x-bar theory, the criterion aims to filter out ill-formed sentences.
-Thus, if the number or categories of arguments in a sentence does not meet the theta-role assigner's requirement in any given sentence, that sentence will be deemed ungrammatical.
+Thus, if the number or categories of arguments in a sentence do not meet the theta-role assigner's requirements in any given sentence, that sentence will be deemed ungrammatical.
 (Carnie 2007).
 In other words, theta-criterion sorts sentences into grammatical and ungrammatical bins based on c-selection and s-selection.

 Applied

 Theta grid

 A theta-role is a status of thematic relation (Chomsky 1981).
 In other words, a theta-role describes the connection of meaning between a predicate or a verb and a constituent selected by this predicate.
 The number, types and positions of theta-roles that a lexicon assigns is encoded in its lexical entry (Chomsky 1981) and must be satisfied in syntactic structure following Projection Principle.
 (Note: Note that this doesn't mean that all theta-roles are obligatorily assigned.
 If a structural position that can be theta-marked is obligatory, then the theta-role assignment is also obligatory.
 Otherwise it is not (Chomsky 1981).
 See Transitivity section) The selection of a constituent by a head based on meaning is called s-selection (semantic-selection) and those based on grammatical categories are called c-selection.
 (Note: Such selection (theta-role assignment) is strictly local and only occurs between sister nodes.
 A lexical head assigns a theta-role to its complement, and the subject of this XP can receive a theta-role from the X' including the head and its complement.
 The argument in subject position is called external argument, and the one in object position is called internal argument.(Williams 1981) Adjuncts don't receive theta-roles so are not restricted by theta-criterion.)
 (Sportiche, Koopman & Stabler 2014) Such information can be expressed with a theta grid.

 In the example below the verb 'love' has two theta-roles to assign: agent (the entity who loves) and theme (the entity being loved).
 In accordance with the theta-criterion, each theta-role must have its argument counterpart.